-Introduction 2
+Introduction

-Philosophy of Intellectual Property
+Philosophy of Intellectual Property 2

 What Is Copyright?
 2

-Works in the Public Domain 2 2 3 3
+Works in the Public Domain 3

-Fair Use of Intellectual Property 3
+Fair Use of Intellectual Property

-Permission for Copying in Excess of Fair Use 4

 Works Covered by Creative Commons Licensing 4

-Orphan Works 6
+Orphan Works 5

-Printed Materials 6
+Printed Materials 5

-Definition of Printed Materials for This Policy 6
+Definition of Printed Materials for This Policy 5

-Works That May be Used Freely 6
+Works that May be Used Freely

-Unpublished Works 6 7
+Unpublished Works

-Photocopying or Other Means of Duplication 7
+Photocopying or Other Means of Duplication

-Copyright for Physical Materials in the Classroom 8
+Copyright for Physical Materials in the Classroom 7

+Permission for Copying in Excess of Fair Use 9

+Electronic Texts and Images 9

+Controlled Digital Lending (CDL) 9

-Copyright for Materials in the Seminary's Learning Management System (LMS) 10
+Copyright for Materials in the Seminary's Learning Management System (LMS) .
+10

-Audiovisual Works 12
+Audiovisual Works

-Educational Multimedia Fair Use 12
+Educational Multimedia Fair Use When Creating New Works .
+12

+Physical Recordings Used in Performance or in the Classroom .
+12

-Sound Recordings and Live Music or Spoken Performances 13
+Sound Recordings and Live Music or Spoken Performances .
+12

-Films and Video 13
+Films and Video

-Off-Air Recording of Broadcasts, including Satellite TV 15
+Off-Air Recording of Broadcasts, including Satellite TV .
+14

 Duplication of Audiovisual Materials 15

-Distribution via Closed Circuit Broadcasting (NOT covered by the TEACH Act) 16
+Distribution via Closed Circuit Broadcasting (NOT covered by TEACH Act) 15

+Digital or Streamed Recordings Used in Performance or in the Classroom 15

-Online Distribution Via Learning Management Systems for Distance Learning (the
+Online Distribution Via Learning Management Systems for

-TEACH Act) 16
+Distance Learning (the TEACH Act) 15

-Copyright, the Internet, and Computers 16
+Copyright, the Internet, and Computers .
+16

-Computer Software 17
+Computer Software .
+16

-The EDUCOM Code 17
+Гhe EDUCOM Code .
+16

 Library Options and Resources 17

 Paper Reserves in the Library 17

-Licensing Electronic Text and Streaming Resources 18
+Licensing Electronic Text and Streaming Resources 17

-Course Research Guides 18
+Course Research Guides 17

-Umbrella Licensing for the Public Performance of Video on Campus 18
+Umbrella Licensing for the Public Performance of Video on Campus .
+18

-Appendices 19
+Appendices

-FAIR USE CHECKLIST 20
+Copyright Assessment

+Steps to Clearing Copyright .24